-What is the Independent Review of the Mental Health Act 1983?
+What was the Independent Review of the Mental Health Act 1983?

 The Review was officially announced in October 2017, having been set up by Theresa May to tackle “the injustice and stigma associated with mental health”.
 The Review was chaired by Professor Sir Simon Wessely and was intended to reform the MHA to tackle: